digital-cognition-co-in/Tensors_et_al/README_tfNotes_.md

 ### YouTube Link -2 [GoogleCloudYouTube](https://www.youtube.com/watch?v=vq2nnJ4g6N0)

 #
-Flattened vector of All Pixels from 1 Image == 28X28 == 784 Pixels
+- Flattened vector of All Pixels from 1 Image == 28X28 == 784 Pixels

-10 Neurons
+- Loading the data - MNIST digits into TF.
+We use/call the methods make_one_shot_iterator() etc ..from within the Class -- class MnistData(object): .
+In the Python Module ../tensorflow-without-a-phd-master/tensorflow-mnist-tutorial/mnistdata.py

+- The initial One Layered Neural Network has only a Single Layer of - 10 Neurons.

+#
 - A neuron does a WEIGHTED Sum of ALL of its INPUTS , which are the PIXELS
 - It adds another CONSTANT - Bias.
 - Bias == Constant .
 An additional degree of freedom